Meet The Team

 Tel: 01494 488464

-Carolyn joined The Horse Trust in 2016 having spent 27 years as a Senior Trading Standards Officer leading a team of officers specialising in the enforcement of animal health and welfare legislation.
-Responsible for carrying out investigations into complaints regarding animal and equine welfare and identification, she is confident in producing prosecution reports from first intervention to presentation in a Court of Law.
+Carolyn has many years experience owning and working with horses, with family members who keep working carriage horses and train racehorses.
+Her son is an active member of their local Pony Club where Carolyn is also the treasurer.
+She joined The Horse Trust in 2016 having spent 27 years as a Senior Trading Standards Officer leading a team of officers specialising in the enforcement of animal health and welfare legislation.
+Responsible for carrying out investigations into complaints regarding animal and equine welfare and identification, she is confident in producing prosecution reports from first intervention through to presentation in a Court of Law.
 Carolyn was the National Animal Health and Welfare Panel Lead Officer for Equines and Regulatory Lead on the Equine Sector Council (now British Horse Council).

-At The Horse Trust, Carolyn maintains her expertise in legislation, develops training materials and provides training and advice on legislation for many audiences including the Emergency Services, Local Authorities, Vets and other equine charities.
-She is the British Horse Council representative on the RCVS Riding Establishments Sub-Committee and represents both NEWC and The Horse Trust on many other committees and meetings with Government Officials.
+At The Horse Trust, Carolyn maintains her level of expertise in legislation, develops training materials and provides training and advice on legislation for many audiences including the Emergency Services, Local Authorities, Vets and other equine charities.
+She sits on the New Forest Livestock Society committee, advises them on legislation changes and attends the New Forest semi-feral sales.

 Vice-Chair, Ruth Court